cal-itp/data-infra/docs/analytics_examples/new_tutorial.md

 ITP_ID = 278 # San Diego Metropolitan Transit System
 ```

+Here, all the trips for one operator, for a particular day, is joined with all the stops that occur on all the trips.
+Then, the stops have their lat/lon information attached.

 ```{code-cell}
 ## Get trips for operator for one day and join with stop times for all trips